llvm/circt/README.md

 set of tools for verilog and other SiFive related projects.

 "CIRT" stands for "Circuit IR and Tools" or perhaps "CIRCuiT + IntermediateRepresenTation + Toolbox" (hat tip to Aliaksei Chapyzhenka).
+The T can be further expanded as Tool, Translator, Team, Tech, Target, Tree, Type, ...

 This name can still be changed if a better one is suggested.  :-)

 ## Setting this up